auth0/docs/articles/architecture-scenarios/mobile-api/part-1.md

 ## Proof Key for Code Exchange (PKCE)

 OAuth 2 provides several grant types for different use cases.
-In this particular use case, we want to access the API from a mobile application, which will use the OAuth 2.0 [Proof Key for Code Exchange](/api-auth/grant/authorization-code-pkce) to do so.
+In this particular use case, we want to access the API from a mobile application, which will use the [Native/Mobile Login Flow](/flows/concepts/mobile-login-flow) to do so.

-The [Authorization Code Grant](/api-auth/grant/authorization-code) has some security issues, when implemented on native applications.
+The [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow) has some security issues when implemented on native applications.
 For instance, a malicious attacker can intercept the `authorization_code` returned by Auth0 and exchange it for an [Access Token](/tokens/overview-access-tokens) (and possibly a [Refresh Token](/tokens/refresh-token)).

 The Proof Key for Code Exchange (PKCE) (defined in [RFC 7636](https://tools.ietf.org/html/rfc7636)) is a technique used to mitigate this authorization code interception attack.